 Our program offers patients several advantages:

 - Experience and a high volume of patients.
-We perform twice as many acoustic neuroma surgeries as next highest program in the country
+We perform twice as many acoustic neuroma surgeries as the next highest program in the country.

 - Reduced operative time and a shorter length of stay in the hospital (2 to 3 days; 9-10 days total in San Diego), which is especially helpful to our many patients who travel to San Diego for their treatment